i-am-grub/VRxC_ELRS/README.md

 #### Race Finish Message : TEXT

-The message shown to pilots when the time runs runs out
+The message shown to pilots when the time runs out

 #### Race Stop Message : TEXT

-The message shown to pilots when the the race is stopped
+The message shown to pilots when the race is stopped

 #### Race Leader Message : TEXT